-Our strategy directly aligns with the strategic direction set out within A Healthier Wales. published in 2019.
+Our strategy directly aligns with the strategic direction set out within A Healthier Wales, published in 2019.
 Prevention is a pivotal focus of our strategy and an underlying theme in all our priorities and core ways of working.
-For example, we have agreed a specific priority which focuses on prevention and early and care system.
+For example, we have agreed a specific priority which focuses on prevention and early intervention across the health and care system. o our Integration Ide str ob mu and ob org Th un What next?

-intervention across the heal1 The Five Ways of Working has been beneficial framework to develop the strategy and we will continue to build on our ways of working throughout the implementation of our strategy to facilitate cross-organisational working, enable collaboration and support multidisciplinary approaches and solutions.
+The Five Ways of Working has been beneficial framework to develop the strategy and we will continue to build on our ways of working throughout the implementation of our strategy to facilitate cross-organisational working, enable collaboration and support multidisciplinary approaches and solutions.